-Super Continuance option
+Super Continuance option - only for cover outside super

 Under this option, we provide extra cover for superannuation contributions.
 We call this cover the super continuance monthly benefit.

 If we pay the super continuance monthly benefit, we pay it on your behalf to your nominated superannuation plan instead of directly to you.